top of page

 2023

-Paint, Indian Ink, Charcoal,
+Paint, India Ink, Charcoal,

 Coloured Pencil and Collage on paper.